Free X-Mod Review — Limited Availability

 Common questions

-We're building the first workers' comp intelligence platform specifically for senior care.
+We're building the first workers' comp intelligence platform for high-risk industries.
 Right now, every review we complete helps us refine our process and build case studies.
 In return, you get a thorough analysis of your X-Mod and payroll classifications at no cost.
 There's no hidden fee, no upsell during the review, and no obligation to work with us afterward.

 Your data is handled with strict confidentiality.
 We access documents only for the purposes of your review — they are never shared with third parties, used for marketing, or retained beyond the engagement.
 Files are stored in encrypted, access-controlled systems and deleted upon request.
 We do not require or request Social Security numbers, and we ask only for the minimum data needed to evaluate your experience rating and payroll classification.
 If your organization requires an NDA or data handling agreement before sharing documents, we're happy to sign one.